 - A playbill, showing your child's role in a drama production;

 - The annual yearbook;

 - Honor roll or other recognition lists;

-- Graduation programs; and - Sports activity sheets, such as for football, showing weight and height of team members.
+- Graduation programs; and

+- Sports activity sheets, such as for football, showing weight and height of team members.

 Directory information, which is information that is contained in a student's education record that would not generally be considered harmful or an invasion of privacy if disclosed, can also be disclosed to outside organizations without a parent's prior written consent.
 Directory information may include information such as the student's name, address, telephone listing, electronic mail address, photograph, date and place of birth, major field of study, grade level, enrollment status, dates of attendance, participation in officially recognized activities and sports, weight and height of members of athletic teams, degrees, honors, and awards received, and the most recent educational institution attended.
 Directory information may not include the student's social security number.
-Directory information may include a student identification number or other unique personal identifier used by a student for accessing or communicating in electronic systems if the identifier cannot be used to gain access to education records except when used in conjunction with one or more factors that authenticate the user's identity, such as a personal identification number, password, or other factor known or possessed only by the authorized user or a student ID number or other unique personal identifier that is displayed on a student ID badge, if the identifier cannot be used to gain access to education records except when used in conjunction with one or more factors that authenticate the user's identity such as a PIN or password or other factor known or possessed only by the authorized user.

-Ref: Surry County School Board Policy
+Directory information may include a student identification number or other unique personal identifier used by a student for accessing or communicating in electronic systems if the identifier cannot be used to gain access to education number, password, or other factor known or possessed only by the authorized user or a student ID number or other unique personal identifier that is displayed on a student ID badge, if the identifier cannot be used to gain access to education records except when used in conjunction with one or more factors that authenticate the user's identity such as a PIN or password or other factor known or possessed only by the authorized user.
+Ref: Surry County School Board Policy File: J O